charl3sapolo/StoriZaKaka/DEPLOYMENT.md

 2. **Verify Environment Variables**: Ensure all required variables are set correctly
 3. **Database Connection**: Confirm the database URL is correct and accessible
 4. **Static Files**: If static files are missing, check the collectstatic command output
+5. **Docker Build Issues**: Check the build logs for any errors related to Docker

 ## Maintenance